The cost of Presa Canarios can be pretty expensive. The price tags on these pups sit alongside the prices of some popular designer dog breeds.

 Moreover, you can also outsource from veterinarians and other pet enthusiasts whom you may know.

 As you have seen in the previous sections, owning a Presa Canario dog can cost an absolute fortune!
-However, there are some ways Presa Canario parents can save a bit of cash.
+However, there are some ways Presa Canario owners can save a bit of cash.

-Here are some money-saving tips for Presa Canario parents:
+Here are some money-saving tips for Presa Canario owners:

 - Try homemade alternatives.
 Instead of buying dog treats and dog toys, you may opt to DIY your way around.
 Fruits, peanut butter, leftover chicken, and other vegetables make fantastic treats for Presa Canarios.
 Similarly, broken tires, ropes, and other recyclable materials make fun toys!